jmbealer/my-knowledge-base/C268-spreadsheets.md

-        pmt = the amount of the payment =PV(C11/12,C12,C10) fv - calc the future value of an investment (accounting for compound interest).
+        pmt = the amount of the payment =PV(C11/12,C12,C10) fv - calc the future value of an investment (accounting for compound interest). effect - calc the annual percentage rate for an interest rate.
+    =EFFECT(nominal_rate, npery)
+        nominal_rate = the nominal interest rate.
+        npery = the number of times per year that interest is charged.
+    =EFFECT(F14,12)

 https://wgu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f7c3b0b1-e3b6-41d2-8c12-aa6b0125cf6a